Cape Coral, Florida: History

-The inhabitants around the Cape Coral area at the time of first European contact were the Calusa.
+At the time of first European contact, during the Spanish expedition led by Juan Ponce de León, the Cape Coral area was inhabited by the Calusa.
 They are believed to have constructed a canoe canal that crossed the Cape Coral peninsula from Matlacha Pass to Yellow Fever Creek, a tributary of the Caloosahatchee River.
 The development of Cape Coral since the 1950s has destroyed all evidence of the canal.
 After Florida became a state in 1845, multiple pioneers started selling and buying land in what is now Cape Coral under the Homestead Act.
 Cape Coral's modern history began in 1957 when two brothers from Baltimore, Maryland, Leonard and Jack Rosen, flew over the peninsula known as Redfish Point, across the Caloosahatchee River near present-day Fort Myers.
 The brothers, who were real estate developers, purchased a 103 sqmi tract with a small group of partners for $678,000 and in 1958 began development of the city as a planned community.

 The Gulf American Land Corporation (GALC) was formed to develop the area.
 GALC developed a marketing model that was a departure from traditional selling methods.
 Approval was secured from Lee County to master-plan the entire property into lots.
 Instead of listing the lots with real estate agents, GALC developed the land sales, dinner-party model, operating from banquet rooms in local hotels.
 People were invited to attend by offering a free dinner for two.
 The model, referred to as team-selling, allowed for a well-trained team to close deals in 90 minutes.
 Buyers would sign a contract and agree to come to the property within six months and cancel if not satisfied.
 Ezio Valentini, an Italian real estate developer, joined GALC and became director of sales.
-The program was so successful that offices were opened in 24 states, and an arrangement was made with an airline to charter flights to fly buyers to the property.
+The program was so successful that offices were opened in 24 states, and an arrangement was made with Gulf American Airlines to fly prospective buyers to the properties from Miami.